Predeclared in Source §3 Non-Det

 draw_data() → {value}

-visualizes x in a separate drawing area in the Source Academy using a box-and-pointer diagram; time, space: O(n), where n is the total number of data structures such as pairs in all the separate structures provided in x.
+visualizes the arguments in a separate drawing area in the Source Academy using box-and-pointer diagrams; time, space: Theta(n), where n is the total number of data structures such as pairs in the arguments.

 Parameters: